Yamin1999/tftpd/README.md

 	./tftpd
 ```

-Supported concurrent processing of read requests from clients, even for the same file, enhancing efficiency.
+Supported concurrent processing of read or write requests from clients, even for the same file, enhancing efficiency.